How to engage with refugees and asylum seekers

 Such short notice change impacts on all services they have used or had access to, in particular NHS services.
 They will have to re-register with all NHS services, including GPs and dentists, and relocate to the new location's hospitals and outpatient clinics.

-Some challenges facing asylum seekers and refugees
+Challenges facing asylum seekers and refugees

 Most people arriving in Scotland live in and around Glasgow.
 Public services across the city have developed specialist approaches through years of experience along with a range of community organisations, that help and support people to settle into their new home.
 However, accessing support services across Scotland can be difficult, especially in more remote and rural areas.